Should I Talk To The Driver’s Insurance Company Directly Before I Hire An Attorney?

 Insurance adjusters often will try to get you to accept a settlement offer soon after the accident.
 You might still be in shock, in pain, worried about your job and your family’s finances.
 The adjusters know this and will try to take advantage of your predicament.
 They might tell you, or imply, that this wonderful offer they are making you is only on the table for a short period of time.
 They will try every trick in the book to pay you as little as possible.
 And they want you to accept quickly before you have a chance to consult an attorney.

 To you, it might seem like a good, or at least an acceptable, offer.
 You’re out of work, maybe in pain, and the bills are due.
 Now you have medical bills on top of everything else.
 So you take the money and sign on the dotted line.
-Be aware – that will be all they will give you.
+Be aware that it will be all they will give you.
 It is not a down payment; you can’t come back and ask for more later if you find that you need additional medical care or can’t return to your regular job.
 So, the insurance company pays you $10,000, which does seem like a good deal of money when you’re staring debt in the face.
-But, as time goes by, your medical bills grow and you find you now owe $100,000.
+But, as time goes by, your medical bills grow, and you find you now owe $100,000.
 You will be stuck with the balance.

 Find out what your claim is worth before you accept a settlement.
 You need to know about the care you might need in the future and how your injuries will impact your future earning capacity, at the very least.